istrate/cp4d/CP4D-version-4-installation.md

     license: Standard       # Specify the license you purchased
   registry: cp.icr.io/cp/cpd
   releasename: ibm-cpd-scheduler
-  storageClass: managed-nfs-service     # See the guidance in "Information you need to complete this task"
+  storageClass: managed-nfs-storage     # See the guidance in "Information you need to complete this task"
   scheduler:
     image: ibm-cpd-scheduler
     imagePullPolicy: Always